yogonwa/NobelLM/tests/README.md

 - **Expected Output:**
   - `answer_type` is 'metadata', answer contains '2017', metadata includes 'Kazuo Ishiguro'.

+#### 7. Multi-field filter propagation
+- **Purpose:** Ensures that when multiple filters (e.g., {"country": "USA", "source_type": "nobel_lecture"}) are passed, they are correctly propagated to the retriever.
+The test checks only output fields (e.g., chunk_id, text_snippet) in the final answer, not internal metadata fields, to align with privacy and output schema requirements.
+- **Test Cases:**
+  - Query with multiple filters
+- **Inputs:** Query string, filter dict with multiple fields
+- **Expected Output:**
+  - All returned chunks have correct output fields (e.g., chunk_id, text_snippet) and match the expected output schema
+  - Internal metadata fields are not exposed in the output
+- **Status:** Test present and passing

 ## Test File: `test_retriever.py`

 ### What is Tested?